 Marketplace revenue: We provide a mix of marketplace services to merchants.
 We provide merchants access to our marketplace where merchants display and sell their products to users.
 We also provide ProductBoost services to help merchants promote their products within our marketplace.
 Marketplace revenue includes commission fees collected in connection with user purchases of the merchants' products.
 The commission fees vary depending on factors such as user location, demand, product type, and dynamic pricing.
 We recognize revenue when a user's order is processed and the related order information has been made available to the merchant.
 Commission fees are recognized net of estimated refunds and chargebacks.
 Marketplace revenue also includes ProductBoost fees for displaying a merchant's selected products in preferential locations within our marketplace.
 We recognize revenue when the merchants' selected products are displayed.
-We refer to our marketplace revenue, excluding ProductBoost revenue, as our core marketplace revenue.

-Logistics revenue: Our logistics offering for merchants, introduced in 2018, is designed for direct end-to-end single order shipment from a merchant's location to the user.
-Logistics services include transportation and delivery of the merchant's products to the user.
-Merchants are required to prepay for logistics services on a per order basis.
+Logistics revenue: Our logistics offering for merchants, introduced in 2018, is designed for direct end-to-end single order dropship from a merchant's location to the user.
+Logistics services include warehousing, transportation, and delivery of the merchant's products to the user.
+We recognize revenue over time as the logistics services are provided.